evie-calico/espy/README.md

-type inference and strong, static typing imply a more expensive compilation step, which is sometimes undesirable for a scripting language. because of this, espyscript is designed to be both dynamically and statically typed. static typing is provided through an additional, optional compiler pass, which can be used for precompilation, linting, or optimizing espyscript code at runtime.
+type inference and strong, static typing imply a more expensive compilation step, which is sometimes undesirable for a scripting language. because of this, espy is designed to be both dynamically and statically typed. static typing is provided through an additional, optional compiler pass, which can be used for precompilation, linting, or optimizing espy code at runtime.

 this has limitations:
 type inference cannot have any semantic implications